Indigenous coalition goes head-to-head against oil giants to build Alberta carbon capture complex | CBC News

 Indigenous coalition goes head-to-head against oil giants to build Alberta carbon capture complex

-Provincial government will chose the first winning bid in March
+Provincial government will choose the first winning bid in March

 A group of Indigenous communities in northeast Alberta are competing with big name oil and gas companies to secure the rights to construct and operate the first large-scale, regional carbon capture and storage facility in the province.